Being interviewed on music blogs is EXCITING! You have received an invitation from a media outlet – music blog, newspaper, or magazine.

 Always Expand Upon The Questions

-For instance, if you’re asked who are you listening to these days?
+For instance, if you are asked who are you listening to these days?
 A terrible answer is simply the name of the artist – for example “Blondie.”
 This tells the reader absolutely nothing and does not give a WHY.
 Your job is to expand upon questions to make the responses more interesting and full of depth.
-Your job is to be a storyteller.

 A better way to answer is: I recently saw Blondie Live and it made me go back to their records from the 70’s.
 It’s amazing how they still stand up today production-wise and admire Debbie Harry because she came up during a time when there were even fewer women in the music scene and she managed to become a fashion icon, a feminist voice, and she supported AIDS research and advocated for the LGBTQ+ community.